davidclough/node/_documents/javascript-guide/javascript-guide.md

 	var area = calculateAreaOfCircle(2);
 	console.log(area);						// 12.566370614359172

-Investigate [w3schools - Math object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for a full list.
+Investigate [w3schools - Math Reference](http://www.w3schools.com/jsref/jsref_obj_math.asp) for a full list.
+[MDN - Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) has a bigger list but many are only available in ES2015 and won't work in any version of IE.

 #### <a name="language-built-in-objects-json"></a>JSON